esphome/esphome-docs/esphomeyaml/components/sensor/pmsx003.rst

 .. warning::

     This integration is experimental as I don't have the hardware to test it (yet).
+    It's been known to fail until https://github.com/esphome/ESPHome-Core/pull/471 Now it's confirmed to work on PMSx003, and untested on PMSx003T and PMSx003ST.
     If you can verify it works (or if it doesn't), notify me on `discord <https://discord.gg/KhAMKrd>`__.

 The ``pmsx003`` sensor platform allows you to use your PMS5003, PMS7003, ... particulate matter